Jypear/tocketry/docs/index.rst

 - APScheduler
 - Airflow

-Unlike the alternatives, Rocketry's scheduler is statement-based.
-Rocketry natively supports the same scheduling strategies as the other options, including cron and task pipelining, but it can also be arbitrarily extended using custom scheduling statements.
+Unlike the alternatives, Tocketry's scheduler is statement-based.
+Tocketry natively supports the same scheduling strategies as the other options, including cron and task pipelining, but it can also be arbitrarily extended using custom scheduling statements.

-In addition, Rocketry is very easy to use.
+In addition, Tocketry is very easy to use.
 It does not require complex setup but it can be used for bigger applications.
 It has a lot of options to fine-tune and a lot of features to support various needs.

-Rocketry is designed to be modified and it suits well as the engine for autonomous applications.
+Tocketry is designed to be modified and it suits well as the engine for autonomous applications.
 It is the automation back-end that sets your applications alive.